openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

  worker-node-3  37.27.13.10:10124    Online  rack=2
 ```

-In this case, the replica of the volume will be placed on any two of the three nodes i.e.
+In this case, the volume replicas will be provisioned on any two of the three nodes i.e.
 - `worker-node-1` and `worker-node-2` or
 - `worker-node-1` and `worker-node-3` or
 - `worker-node-2` and `worker-node-3`